 The Society’s premises are a national and international centre for antiquarian activity, made available for lectures, conferences, seminars and meetings to a wide range of allied bodies, including numerous voluntary bodies for whom Burlington House functions as their London base.
-The Society shares Burlington House with the Royal Academy of Arts and four other national Learned Societies – the Chemists, Geologists, Astronomers and Linnean - collectively forming a cultural campus in the heart of London.
-Together we organize a joint programme of events to promote public understanding of the heritage, the arts and the sciences and to explore the links between them.
+The Society shares Burlington House with the Royal Academy of Arts and four other national Learned Societies – The Royal Society of Chemistry, The Geological Society, The Royal Astronomical Society and The Linnean Society – collectively forming a cultural campus in the heart of London.
+Together we organise a joint programme of events to promote public understanding of the heritage, the arts and the sciences and to explore the links between them.

 The Society’s library is the leading archaeological library in the UK and we encourage its use by researchers and students.
 The online catalogue is internationally available via the internet.

 For enquiries to the Library please email [email protected] or telephone 020 7479 7084.